Carina-P/ms3-best-books/TESTS.md

     - Moved to view that shows search results
     - Books within the category should be shown in the results.

-Testing use case US_006: As a user I want to add book to the site.
+Testing use case US_006, As a user I want to add book to the site:

 **TC_009** Add book
 - How to test:
     - Log in, if needed sign in first